GamerHack/PS4-Show-Notify/README.md

 # PS4-Show-Notifi
 A simple payload to display pop-up notifications.

-You should only change the notifications that I leave by default for the ones you decide, you can also delay the time to show a notification in "sceKernelSleep(X);" placing a number instead of (X).
+Only the notifications that I leave by default should be changed, it is also possible to delay the time to show a notification by editing the function "sceKernelSleep(X);" placing a number instead of (X) that will delimit the delay in milliseconds as specified.
 ```c
 #include "ps4.h"